First Time User? Enroll now.

 Home > Health Library > Probiotics

-Probiotics are bacteria that help keep the natural balance of organisms (microflora) in the intestines.
-The normal human digestive tract contains about 400 types of probiotic bacteria that reduce the growth of harmful bacteria and promote a healthy digestive system.
-The largest group of probiotic bacteria in the intestine is lactic acid bacteria, of which Lactobacillus acidophilus, found in yogurt with live cultures, is the best known.
-Yeast is also a probiotic substance.
-Probiotics are also available as dietary supplements.
+Probiotics are a type of good bacteria.
+They help keep the natural balance of organisms in the intestines.
+They reduce the growth of harmful bacteria to help keep the digestive system healthy.
+The largest group of probiotics in the intestine is lactic acid bacteria.
+It's in yogurt with live cultures.
+Yeast is another probiotic.

-Many people use probiotics to prevent diarrhea, gas, and cramping caused by antibiotics.
-Antibiotics kill "good" (beneficial) bacteria along with the bacteria that cause illness.
-A decrease in beneficial bacteria may lead to digestive problems.
-Taking probiotics may help replace the lost beneficial bacteria.
-This can help prevent diarrhea.
+Many people use probiotics to prevent side effects from antibiotics.
+Antibiotics kill good bacteria along with the bad bacteria that cause illness.
+A decrease in good bacteria may lead to digestive problems like diarrhea, gas, and cramping.
+It may also lead to infections such as vaginal yeast and urinary tract infections.
+Taking probiotics may help replace the lost good bacteria.
+This may help prevent diarrhea and infections.

-Most probiotics are like what is already in a person's digestive system.
-Some probiotics have been used for a very long time throughout history, such as in fermented foods and cultured milk products.
-These don't appear to cause illness.
-But more study is needed on the safety of probiotics in young children, the elderly, and people who have weak immune systems.
+Most probiotics are like the bacteria that are already in your digestive system.
+Some probiotics have been used for a very long time.
+Examples include those in fermented foods and cultured milk products.
+These appear to be safe for most people.
+But more study is needed to be sure that probiotics are safe for young children, older adults, and people who have weak immune systems.

-As with any dietary supplement, be aware that probiotic supplements are regulated as foods, not drugs.
-Tell your doctor about everything you are taking, including the specific bacteria in your probiotic supplement.
+Be aware that probiotic supplements are regulated as foods, not drugs.
+If you take a supplement, be sure to tell your doctor about everything you take, including the specific bacteria in your supplement.

 Current as of: